boraseoksoon/cljs-merge/README.md

 ## cljs-merge
-'cljs-merge' recursively merges two jsons into a unified one, excluding null or undefined.
+'cljs-merge' recursively merges two jsons into a unified one, excluding null or undefined in the same order.

 [![NPM Version][npm-image]][npm-url]